emilskra/ffxl-p/README.md

 - Same user always gets same result for same feature
 - Different features have independent distributions
 - **Requires user** - percentage rollout only works when a user is provided

+NOTE: 10% won't mean exactly 10 users out of 100 will get feature, it might be 11 or 9, but statistically over a large number of users it will approximate that.

 **Example usage:**
 ```python